sourcegraph/learn/posts/how-to-troubleshoot-javascript-invalidcodepoint.md

 ## Reproducing the error

-Let's execute the following in a JavaScript console.
+Let's execute the following code in a JavaScript console.
 In this example, we will pass -1 to the method, which will throw the error.

 <Highlighter
 input={`String.fromCodePoint(-1); //RangeError: -1 is not a valid code point`}
 language='javascript'
 />

-In this second example, we will use 0 as the argument and a star will appear as expected.
+In this second example, we will use 9733 as the argument and a star will appear as expected.

 <Highlighter
 input={`String.fromCodePoint(9733); //★`}